interline-io/transitland-lib/README.md

 ### Installing with SQLite Support

-SQLite CGO support, and is not included in the static release builds.
+SQLite requires CGO support, and is not included in the static release builds.
 To enable support, compile locally with `CGO_ENABLED=1`.

 ## Usage as a CLI tool